ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

    The interval (in integer hours) at which LBC files will be generated.
 This is also referred to as the *boundary update interval*.
 Note that the model selected in ``EXTRN_MDL_NAME_LBCS`` must have data available at a frequency greater than or equal to that implied by ``LBC_SPEC_INTVL_HRS``.
 For example, if ``LBC_SPEC_INTVL_HRS`` is set to "6", then the model must have data available at least every 6 hours.
 It is up to the user to ensure that this is the case.

 ``EXTRN_MDL_LBCS_OFFSET_HRS``: (Default: "")
    Users may wish to use lateral boundary conditions from a forecast that was started earlier than the start of the forecast configured here.
 This variable indicates how many hours earlier the external model started than the FV3 forecast configured here.
 For example, if the forecast should use lateral boundary conditions from the GFS started 6 hours earlier, then ``EXTRN_MDL_LBCS_OFFSET_HRS: "6"``.
-Note: the default value is model-dependent and is set in ``set_extrn_mdl_params.sh``.
+Note: the default value is model-dependent and is set in ``ush/set_extrn_mdl_params.py``.

-..
-COMMENT: Find file & confirm file extension

 ``FV3GFS_FILE_FMT_LBCS``: (Default: "nemsio")
    If using the FV3GFS model as the source of the :term:`LBCs` (i.e., if ``EXTRN_MDL_NAME_LBCS: "FV3GFS"``), this variable specifies the format of the model files to use when generating the LBCs.
 Valid values: ``"nemsio"`` | ``"grib2"`` | ``"netcdf"``